-The vast majority of DESC’s scattered sites are in market rental apartment buildings, and DESC has staff dedicated to finding rentals in houston.
+The vast majority of DESC’s scattered sites are in market rental apartment buildings, and DESC has staff dedicated to finding rentals.
 According to executive director Daniel Malone, scattered sites can seem normal to many clients.
 A single site (a building specifically dedicated for the program) can make some people feel segregated, and clients can be reluctant to live with others who have mental illness.
 Other clients, however, appreciate the community and 24-hour staff available in single sites.
 Scattered sites can work well for clients who are well engaged in care and able to manage apartments but less well for those who do not thrive in social isolation.

 Financial tradeoffs exist as well.
 Relative to scattered sites, single sites can be more expensive in affordable real-estate markets but less costly in inflationary ones.
 In an affordable market, the scattered-site approach can also be implemented much faster as the housing is already available.
 Given Seattle’s overheated rents, however, scattered sites have become the much more expensive option, difficult to find and often in undesirable locations or of poor quality.
 In this context, single sites offer the economic stability of reserving housing for the most vulnerable.
 Malone explains that DESC develops and owns its single-site housing, with contractual requirements to continue its operation for this special population for at least 50 years.